 To improve stormwater management and surface drainage in Immokalee.

-Policy 43.43.1: Immokalee Stormwater Master Plan
+Policy 3.4.1: Immokalee Stormwater Master Plan

-Within two (2) years of the effective date of this Policy, Collier County's Stormwater Management staff, in coordination with other County departments, will continue to implement the recommendations contained within the Immokalee Stormwater Master Plan (as amended), as funding becomes available.
-Collier County will implement, to the degree necessary on a phased schedule, the Immokalee Stormwater Master Plan and its recommendations for the particular locations (Lake Trafford, Fish Creek, Madison Creek Ditch, and Sanitation Road Slough Cross-Drain Additions) where significant drainage issues are known.
+Collier County's Stormwater Management staff, in coordination with other County departments, will continue to implement the recommendations contained within the Immokalee Stormwater Master Plan (as amended), as funding becomes available.